hassek/hassek.github.io/_posts/2017-05-19-debug-ansible-jinja2-template-variables-loaded.md

     - base
 ```

-And if there is any issue with the playbook it will open a kind of `pdb` or `gdb` so you can interactively investigate!
+And if there is any issue with the playbook it will open a kind of `pdb`/`gdb` so you can interactively investigate!